chestercodes/chester.codes/_posts/2015-5-11-refactoring-typed-config.md

 ### Nest get it on ###

-The other advantage of wrapping the configuration is that you can nest and sort configuration settings that are related.
+The other advantage of wrapping the configuration is that you can nest and sort configuration settings that are related into their own classes.
+For example:

 ``` csharp
 public class ProjectConfiguration